junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "No way we can stare at all of them at the same time, Doctor!"
 River cries.

-The Doctor aims his sonic screwdriver at one of them and sends it fly.
+The Doctor aims his sonic screwdriver at one of them and sends it flying.
 But the next one is already in its place before he steadies his step.
 They spread out, making it even more difficult to keep an eye on everyone of them.

 "Okay, I'm going, that's the only way."
 Rory starts climbing up the low wall at the edge again.